 Art of Kansas and the Region

 Art of Kansas and the Region focuses on works by Kansans or about Kansas, as well as works by regionalist artists John Steuart Curry, Thomas Hart Benton, and Grant Wood, in conjunction with fourth-graders’ exploration of Kansas and the Midwest in social studies.

 The Detective’s Eye Tour centers on works of art with connections to STEM fields and supports key learning goals for fifth-grade science, reading, and visual art curricula.
 Fifth-grade students take on the role of detective and use observation and critical-thinking skills to uncover clues and discover stories hidden in works of art.

-Bulldog Podcasts are created by eighth-grade students at Southwest Middle School as part of an annual communications project.
+Bulldog Art Tours are created by eighth-grade students at Southwest Middle School as part of an annual communications project.
 Students record episodes that describe a work of art in the Spencer’s collection from their first-hand perspectives.
-Bulldog Podcasts are accessible via the Spencer’s mobile app.
+Bulldog Art Tours are accessible via the Spencer’s mobile app.